We want to address disparities in heart health so all Australians can live longer, healthier lives.

 Tobacco smoke is one of the main risk factors for heart disease and is responsible for 12% of the burden of cardiovascular disease in Australia.

 The Medical Research Future Fund

-The Heart Foundation has made a submission to the Medical Research Future Fund (MRFF) Priorities for 2018-2020.
-We are advocating to ensure that greater priority is given to cardiovascular disease research.
+This submission to the Medical Research Future Fund (MRFF) Priorities for 2018-2020 advocates to ensure that greater priority is given to cardiovascular disease research.